aragon/aragon-wiki/docs/dev/security/bug_bounty.md

     - Revocation of permissions or completely changing how a DAO operates due to important permission being granted through the proper processes.
     - Any frontend applications or client-side code interacting with the contracts, as well as testing code.
     - Mismatch of the functionality of the contracts and outdated spec documents.

+## Areas of interest

+!!! tip "These are some examples of vulnerabilities that would be interesting"
+    - Bypassing ACL rules to get unauthorized access to an app.
+    - A user of an app performing an action that could freeze or lock the contract.
+    - Being able to escalate permissions using the Voting app or Token Manager without a proper vote being successful.

 ## Resources